 In the extreme south of the island, far from military bases and airfields which were taking up so much land in central and northern Guam, the Chamorros could continue living their peaceful, farming lives as if war had never happened.
 There were no military installations in the deep south of Guam.
 American service men, therefore, had no business there except on a few, authorized occasions.

 Sign at the entrance of Barrigada after the war

-Secondly, the guards ensured that any American servicemen authorized to cross the bridge had a weapon.
-The countryside was too dangerous for them to travel around unarmed.
+Secondly, the guards at the Talofofo bridge ensured that any American servicemen who did have authorization to cross the bridge had a weapon.
+The countryside was still too dangerous for them to travel around unarmed.
 For several years, Chamorro ranchers would find missing chickens and stolen vegetables on their farms, the work of Japanese stragglers marauding for food at night.

 You may ask why wasn't there a similar border crossing on the western side of the island, as in Hågat.
 The answer is simple.
 There was no road from Hågat to Humåtak in 1945!
 Nor even before the war.
 Look at this wartime map of Guam.
 From Hågat to Humåtak, there is no road.
 Before that road was finished years after the war, the only way to go from Hågat to Humåtak was by boat or by driving to Yoña, then Talofofo then Inalåhan then Malesso'.
 Going that way was even faster than by boat!